dbmcclain/AperturePhotometry/README.md

 **PHOTOM** _&optional filename channel => img_

 Reads in the G channel, by default, displays the image on screen, finds all the stars with SNR > 5σ, measures them.
 The found stars are shown in a sister panel with green outlines around each found star.
-Move the mouse to a star, in either panel, and see the measured magnitude.
+Move the mouse to a star, in either panel, and see the measured magnitude next to the mouse cursor.
 If you don't provide a filename, the system will bring up a file selection dialog for you to choose your file.
 If the file is from a CFA, it will be demoisaic'd from the Bayer matrix, to pull out one of the green channels, or whichever channel you specified.
+Channels can be one of 0-4, :R, :G, or :B.

 **REPORT-STARS** _img &key sort =>_